nihzh/nihzh.github.io/docs/Edinburgh/Computer Security.md

 Segment the system priviledges

-**Open design**
+*Open design*
-The security of a mechanism **should not** depend on its secrecy The design and implementation details always get leaked
+The security of a mechanism **should not** depend on its secrecy and obscurity, should rely on keeping cryptographic keys secret
+The design and implementation details always get leaked ^3c24c2

 When designing a security mechanism **keep it simple**
 - security researchers: allow verification